The Alpine.js x-snap-slider plugin

 Usage

-The interactive behavior of the slider is then managed by the CSS styles you apply to the elements within the [data-track] container.
+The interactive behavior is managed by the CSS styles you apply to the elements within the [data-track] container.

 Modifiers